 At the University of Florida Shands Cancer Center, multidisciplinary treatment teams are dedicated to the management of specific cancer types and sites through coordinated sub-specialty tumor boards and clinics.
 Whether you have a common or rare type of cancer, primary or recurrent cancer, physician and oncology professionals guide you through the diagnostic, treatment and after-care services for all types of adult and children’s cancers.
 Our comprehensive cancer program provides you with the finest leading-edge cancer prevention and treatment while giving physicians and healthcare professionals the opportunity to do their best work.

-The University of Florida Shands Cancer Center provides state-of-the-art diagnostic and treatment equipment, facilities, and services, including social work support, physical therapy, speech therapy, nutrition counseling, and American Cancer Society Hope Lodge accommodations.
+The University of Florida Shands Cancer Center provides state-of-the-art diagnostic and treatment equipment, facilities, and services, including social work support, physical therapy, speech therapy, and nutrition counseling.
+The American Cancer Society has also generously awarded UF Radiation Oncology a grant to assist, on a case-by-case basis, our patients who live over 40 miles away from Gainesville and require lodging when receiving treatment.
 Oncology Certified Nurses and Navigator / Coordinators facilitate the delivery of individualized oncology care throughout the treatment process, including the participation in National Cancer Institute-sponsored clinical trials.

 - Brain tumors and other tumors of the central nervous system